jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

 [TOC]

 # Declarations
-## Signals
+## Nets
 ### Definition
-Signals relate to physical wires and / or registers on the FPGA.
-They are specified by means of the `sig` keyword.
-If no format is specified, a signal is a single-bit unsigned integer, which also represents a boolean.
+Nets relate to physical wires and / or registers on the FPGA.
+They are specified by means of the `net` keyword.
+If no format is specified, a net is a single-bit unsigned integer, which also represents a boolean.
 The format is specified by means of a "fixed-point cast" using the `'` (single-quote) operator.
 Some examples are shown below:

     :::C++
-    sig           a; // Single-bit unsigned integer
+    net           a; // Single-bit unsigned integer
-    sig'8         b; // 8-bit unsigned integer
+    net'8         b; // 8-bit unsigned integer
-    sig'(7, -128) c; // 8-bit signed integer
+    net'(7, -128) c; // 8-bit signed integer

-    sig'(4, 4)    d; // 4-bit unsigned fixed point with 2 integer bits
+    net'(4, 4)    d; // 4-bit unsigned fixed point with 2 integer bits
                      // and 2 fraction bits (in the range [0, 4)
-    sig'(4, -4)   e; // 5-bit signed fixed-point in the range [-4, 4)
+    net'(4, -4)   e; // 5-bit signed fixed-point in the range [-4, 4)

 ### Initialisers
-All signals, pins and variables can take an optional initialiser, as illustrated below:
+All nets, pins and variables can take an optional initialiser, as illustrated below:

     :::C++
-    sig' 8     a  = 7;       // The binary value "0000 0111"
+    net' 8     a  = 7;       // The binary value "0000 0111"
-    sig'(8, 4) pi = 355/113; // The binary value "1100 1001"
+    net'(8, 4) pi = 355/113; // The binary value "1100 1001"

 ### Attributes
-Signals take optional attributes, which are summarised in the table below:
+Nets take optional attributes, which are summarised in the table below:

 Attribute      | Default   | Description
 ---------      | -------   | -----------
-`global`       | `"False"` | Indicates whether or not the signal should be routed on the global clock network.
+`global`       | `"False"` | Indicates whether or not the net should be routed on the global clock network.
 Takes only `"True"` or `"False"` values.
 `output_clock` | `"None"`  | Specifies the clock used for external setup and hold constraints.
 `setup`        | `"0"`     | Specifies the minimum setup time of an external register, in relation to `output_clock` `hold`         | `"0"`     | Specifies the minimum hold time of an external register, in relation to `output_clock`